The Greasy Skull

 “The green magic fire will burn your soul down in the Pipes or up in the florent, wherever you go,” Rob went on.
 Gig’s crew murmured and shuffled backward.
 “I steal from you because you can’t steal from me.
 Everything of mine is more important to me than anything of yours.
 Go ahead.
 Take one step below my decks and feel the heat of the gods.”
 Rob grabbed his jump club in both hands and heaved it over his head like a sledge hammer.
 Three more members of Gig’s crew went overboard.
 A few more scurried back across the ramp, one of whom went to the helm and started pulling the P.O.S. away.

 “You cowards,” Gig barked.
-He was forced to jump backward and run down the ramp with his remaining men before the distance became too great and the ramp collapsed against the side of the Mop.
+He was forced to jump backward and run down the ramp with his remaining men before the distance became too great and collapsed it against the side of the Mop.
 Rob gave an order for the other lines holding the ships together to be severed.
 “This isn’t over Kilrobin!”
 Gig yelled as the distance grew.
 “Next time you see me I’ll be a wobbly stool champion!”

 Rob stepped off the edge of the Blasted Jungle Bead and dropped like a stone.
 He landed on the ship’s railing without leaning forward or back at all.
 He just stood there, perfectly balanced as the P.O.S. faded into the distance.
 Alast stood behind him, awaiting his punishment.
 His feet were submerged in sweat.